jwg4/staying_agile_becoming_effective/tdd.md

 The answer that TDD provides is not 'you should always produce high quality code', but 'tested and testable code is both quicker to develop and higher quality'.

+The most important part of this is that adopting TDD does not mean 'writing the same code, but with tests'.
+It means 'writing completely different code to solve the same problem': the reason that people insist that you try TDD is that if you weren't writing tests first, it would be practically impossible to come up the the same code.
+The unit tests are a by-product.
+It should be obvious that this is the case - different development practices lead to different code.
+The important thing we have to convince you of, is that the code you have written with TDD is *better* than the code you would have written without it.

 ## How TDD works.

+Unlike the previous section, which explained the theory of how TDD is supposed to work, this one tries to show how it works in practice.
+Here it is completely valid to suggest that you try doing TDD as well as reading about it, to understand exactly what doing TDD consists of.
+There are lots of tutorials and suggested exercises for newbie TDD practictioners.
+One important part of this is that by trying TDD, you will get a sense of which problems TDD is simply great for, and which problems is either doesn't help with as much, or simply is not valid for (yes there are some).
+However, we respect your right to remain a TDD skeptic and not try it yourself until after you have read this section.

 ## But I already write code with a very low number of defects?